Rolo21-design/Rolo21-design/README.md

-* 🌍  I'm based in London
+* 🌍  I'm based in Wolverhampton
-* ✉️  You can contact me at [email address](mailto:training.justit@gmail.com)
+* ✉️  You can contact me at [email address](rohsha689@gmail.com)
-* 🧠  I'm learning R, Pandas
+* 🧠  I'm learning Python, Pandas, Excel, PowerBI, Tableau,
-* 🤝  I'm open to collaborating on Health Economics, Healthcare projects
+* 🤝  I'm open to collaborating on Health Economics, Healthcare projects, sports, care, and open to many other opportunites

 ### Skills